Part I – Sexual Misconduct Policy

 A. Notice of Non-Discrimination and Policy Statement

-The health, safety, and well-being of all members of Iona College (the “College”) community are the College’s primary concerns.
+The health, safety, and well-being of all members of Iona University (the “College”) community are the College’s primary concerns.
 The College will not tolerate any form of sexual misconduct in its educational programs or activities.
 Sexual misconduct is a broad term that encompasses a wide range of prohibited behaviors of a sexual nature that is committed without consent or by intimidation, coercion, threat, or force.
 Sexual misconduct can occur between strangers, acquaintances, or people who know each other well, including those who are involved in an intimate or sexual relationship, and can be committed by anyone regardless of sex, gender, or gender identity.

 This Policy sets forth the College’s process and procedures for responding to claims of sexual misconduct, including the investigation and fact-finding process, the process for resolution and the sanctions imposed for violating this Policy.
 If there is a violation of this Policy, the College will take steps to prevent further acts of sexual misconduct, to prevent any recurrence, and will take appropriate action to remedy the effects of sexual misconduct.